What does MOQ mean?

 1. Cost Implications: High MOQs require a significant upfront investment, which may not be feasible for smaller businesses.

 2. Inventory Management: Large orders mean more stock to store, which can strain storage space and logistics.
-Businesse must plan their inventory carefully to ensure proper storage and minimize wastage.
+Food businesses also need to ensure that their products have a long enough shelf life.

 3. Scalability Challenges: For startups or businesses testing a new product, meeting high MOQs can be risky.
 Smaller businesses might prefer working with manufacturers that offer lower or more flexible MOQs.